 Hi!
-My name is Michael Moon and I am studying statistics at the University of Toronto.
+My name is Michael Moon and I am both teaching and studying statistics at the University of Toronto.
 You can check my full CV at About.
 You can check out my current projects below.
-If you are interested in what I do when I am not working, I (am trying to) keep a random collection of thoughts and things at my Blog.
+If you are interested in what I do when I am not working, I sometimes upload posts about random thoughts and things at my Blog.

 PhD in Statistical Sciences, In progress